-My name is Spyridon Stouraitis, and I am currently a Doctoral Candidate at the Norwegian University of Science and Technology (NTNU).
-Under the supervision of Associate Professor Mojtaba Mokhtari and the co-supervision of Professor Bernt Johan Leira, Professor Dong Trong Nguyen and Associate Professor Adnan Kefal (Sabanci University) I am developing an Inverse Finite Element Method for the Structural Health Monitoring of Marine Structures.
-This work focuses on developing a Finite Element-based approach utilizing an inverse formulation to reconstruct applied loads, stresses, and displacements in Marine Structures, by utilizing measured surface strains.
-Upon completion, I aim for the results of this research to provide a robust, comprehensive, and universally applicable methodology for effectively monitoring the structural response of various types and sizes of vessels and floating offshore wind turbines.
-The objectives of this research are as follows:
+Spyridon Stouraitis is a Doctoral Candidate at the Norwegian University of Science and Technology (NTNU).
+Under the supervision of Associate Professor Mojtaba Mokhtari and the co-supervision of Professor Bernt Johan Leira, Professor Dong Trong Nguyen and Associate Professor Adnan Kefal (Sabanci University) he is developing an Inverse Finite Element Method for the Structural Health Monitoring of Marine Structures.
+This work focuses on developing a Finite Element-based approach utilizing an inverse formulation to reconstruct applied loads, stresses, and displacements in Marine Structures, by utilizing discrete measured surface strains.
+Upon completion, this research aims to deliver a robust, comprehensive, and universally applicable methodology for effectively monitoring the structural response of various types and sizes of vessels and floating offshore wind turbines.

-In terms of my academic background, I have attained both my Bachelor’s and Master’s degrees in Naval Architecture and Marine Engineering from the National Technical University of Athens (NTUA).
-Under the supervision of Professor Emmanuel Samuelides, my Master’s thesis focused on the Strength Assessment of Container Vessels.
-Specifically, I analyzed eight different container vessel models subjected to various torsional and bending loading conditions using the Finite Element Method (FEM).
-Additionally, I conducted an extended as well as comprehensive investigation of the modeling parameters and also evaluated the local strength of various structural components against compression, with particular emphasis on the buckling behavior of stiffened panels and stiffener elements from all the examined vessels.
-The results of all FEM analyses, both for hull girders and stiffened panel models, were validated against empirical formulas provided by the International Association of Classification Societies (IACS).
-In addition to my expertise in Ship Strength, Marine Structures, Mechanics of Materials, and Numerical Analysis, I also possess significant knowledge in the fields of Hydrostatics, Hydrodynamics, Ship Dynamics, and Ship Design.
-Furthermore, I have practical experience with relevant software applications in these areas.
-As an extension of my Master’s thesis work, I am currently investigating the progressive collapse of six different container vessels under combined loads, with vessel sizes ranging from 1,800 TEU to 18,000 TEU.
+In terms of his academic background, he has attained both his Bachelor’s and Master’s degrees in Naval Architecture and Marine Engineering from the National Technical University of Athens (NTUA).
+Under the supervision of Professor Emmanuel Samuelides, his Master’s thesis focused on the Strength Assessment of Container Vessels.
+Specifically, eight different container vessel models subjected to various torsional and bending loading conditions were analyzed using the Finite Element Method (FEM).
+Additionally, an extended as well as comprehensive investigation of the modeling parameters was conducted and also evaluated the local strength of various structural components against compression, with particular emphasis on the buckling behavior of stiffened panels and stiffener elements from all the examined vessels.
+As an extension of his Master’s thesis work, he is currently investigating the progressive collapse of six different container vessels under combined loads, with vessel sizes ranging from 1,800 TEU to 18,000 TEU.

-The following are my primary research interests, which encompass various aspects of Marine Structural Analysis and Computational Modeling:
+The following are his primary research interests, which encompass various aspects of Marine Structural Analysis and Computational Modeling:

 - Structural Health Monitoring (SHM) of marine structures.